davidgiga1993/mixing-station-docs/docs/app-link.md

 You could for example use two tablets where one shows the channel details and the other the mixer.
 App-Link can synchronize the currently selected channel between those devices.

+For App-Link to work, both devices need to be in the same subnet and broadcast needs to be allowed between devices.

 ## Usage
 1. Go to app settings
 2. Select `App-Link`
 3. `Enable` the feature on all devices you want to use this feature with

-The table at the bottom shows all other devices found using App-Link
+The table at the bottom shows all other Mixing Station instances which are also using App-Link

 ## Settings
 ![Settings](img/generated/app-link-settings-screenshot.png)